mespaceintime/frontend-nanodegree-arcade-game-master-P3-final/README.md

 **Goal of the Project:**

-* In this project you will write the JavaScript that powers your own interactive resume.
+* This project writes the JavaScript that powers the arcade game.

-*This project is meant to be completed while taking the JavaScript Basics course.
-Throughout the course you'll build your resume by writing a JS script that will combine your personal information with pre-written HTML and CSS templates to generate your resume.

 **Results:**

-An error free resume with all the basic requirements meet.
+A clean running arcade game which meets specifications.

 ###Resources Used: